Remote-operated submersible dredge units assist operations to search for undersea Alaskan riches

 Ben Weinrib is the executive vice president of EDDY Pump Corporation and has been working with the company for more than 10 years.
 He has a vast array of knowledge in the pump and dredging industry and has been involved with numerous high-profile pump and dredging projects over the years.

 EDDY Pump Corporation has served onboard US Navy and Military Sealift Command ships for over 25 years.
 Primary maritime pump applications include CHT of wastewater, brine, bilge and graywater pumping.
 Lowest Life-Cycle Cost CHT Wastewater Pump System on the Market.
-Learn More Here.
+We are a US Based Dredge Manufacturer Learn More Here.